Xilinx/VVAS/3.0/source/docs/Embedded/smart_model_select.rst

 Pre-built binaries
 ===================

+Ready to use Prebuilt binaries are provided with this VVAS release.
+You can download these binaries and required supporting files to quickly run the example application.

 ..
 Note::

-    Pre-built binaries for this example design will be available soon.
+    Pre-built binaries for this example design are available at the link mentioned below.
 You may also build the complete example design following the steps mentioned in **Build Design** section.
 For more information, you may contact vvas_discuss@amd.com.

-Ready to use Prebuilt binaries are provided with this VVAS release.
-You can download these binaries and required supporting files to quickly run the example application.

 Create a folder, say `PREBUILT_BINARIES`, where pre-built binaries are to be downloaded.

-Click on `Smart Model Select Prebuilt Binaries COMING SOON`

-Unzip the downloaded package `vvas_smart_model_select_2022.2_zcu104.zip`.
+        Download from `vvas_smart_model_select_2022.2_zcu104.zip <https://www.xilinx.com/member/forms/download/xef.html?filename=vvas_smart_model_select_2022.2_zcu104.zip>`_ and unzip the downloaded package `vvas_smart_model_select_2022.2_zcu104.zip`.

 .. code-block::